European Center for Constitutional and Human Rights

-The European Center for Constitutional and Human Rights (ECCHR) is an independent, nonprofit non-governmental organization with the aim of enforcing human rights through legal means.
+The European Center for Constitutional and Human Rights (ECCHR) is an independent, non-profit non-governmental organization with the aim of enforcing human rights through legal means.
 Using litigation, it tries to hold state and non-state actors responsible human rights violations.
-It was founded in 2007 by Wolfgang Kaleck together with a group of human rights lawyers, in order to help protect the rights guaranteed by the Universal Declaration of Human Rights, as well as other declarations of human rights and national constitutions, by juridical means.
+It was founded in 2007 by the German civil rights attorney Wolfgang Kaleck, together with a group of human rights lawyers, in order to help protect the rights guaranteed by the Universal Declaration of Human Rights, as well as other declarations of human rights and national constitutions, by juridical means.
 ECCHR engages in litigation, using European, international, and national law to help protect human rights.

+The ECCHR offices are located in a large former soap factory in Berlin, along with Forensic Architecture and other investigative agencies and human rights organizations.

+The ECCHR gained public attention in 2017, when it filed a criminal complaint to the German Attorney General against CIA Deputy Director Gina Haspel for her alleged involvement in torture.
+In 2021, it filed a legal case against five Chechen officials for crimes against humanity.

-Topics and Focus
+Topics and focus

 ECCHR initiates, develops, and supports strategic human rights litigation to hold state and non-state actors accountable for human rights violations.
 In doing so, ECCHR tries to work on cases that illustrate and highlight legal and social problems, recognizing that human rights violations are committed in specific contexts with a view to achieving certain financial, social, military or political goals.
 ECCHR often influences debates about these issues from a power-critical perspective.

 ECCHR litigates cases but also researches, investigates, and helps to coordinate the development strategies of legal advocacy around cases.
 The organization conducts work within a network of partner organizations, lawyers and those affected by concrete human rights violations.

 ECCHR's work focuses on cases in the following areas: